 It should be understood that this grievance procedure relates solely to graduate student complaints concerning academic issues.
 Other issues including student conduct, community standards or sexual misconduct are covered through different policies.

 In recognition that the objectives of master’s degrees differ for various departments and for individual students, especially in the importance given to research, two general plans for master’s degrees may be followed.
-Master's Thesis option is for MA or MS degrees with a thesis based on individual research and a final oral examination.
-Master's Non-Thesis options is for MA, ME, MEM, MFA, MPH, or MS degrees without a thesis but requiring a comprehensive examination, major project or other culminating experience to be administered by the academic unit.
+The Master's Thesis Option is for MA or MS degrees with a thesis based on individual research and a final oral examination.
+The Master's Non-Thesis Option is for MA, ME, MEM, MFA, MPH, or MS degrees without a thesis but requiring a comprehensive examination, major project or other culminating experience to be administered by the academic unit.